Sales of legal marijuana in the United States has been growing at a pace that the industry wasn’t expecting.

 Customer Relationship Management

 Customer relationship management (CRM) is vital for all businesses.
-It has a direct impact on the growth of the company.
+It has a direct impact on the long-term growth of the company.
 It also helps in identifying the areas that need more work.

 The CRM platform provided by LeafLink lets you store and check customer information at any time, you can check the customer’s order history and keep a track of the overall sales activity.